 Building infrastructure while waiting for legalization is possible in both industries

 Even as psychedelics remain illegal, savvy entrepreneurs are paving the way for widespread legalization by building out infrastructure.
-Cannabis entrepreneurs embraced the use of non-psychoactive CBD to create a host of wellness products across food, beauty, and health supplements.
+Cannabis entrepreneurs embraced the use of non-psychoactive CBD to create a host of wellness products across food, beauty, and health supplements(such as Beam Powder for sleep).
 “Functional mushrooms” today present a similar cultural introduction, blended into coffee, chocolates, tinctures and more.
+(Not to be confused with the humorously named penis envy mushrooms.)
 The lesson: build out the supply chain and logistics necessary now to scale for psychedelic medicinal and even personal use.
 Doing so will position companies at exactly the right place during this critical research and legislation phase.

 Cannabis and psychedelics are at different research stages

 Psychedelic research has come a long way since the pre-prohibition LSD trials.
 Today, health professionals, researchers, and even the FDA acknowledge the benefits of psychedelic-assisted therapies.
 Nonetheless, compared to the wealth of cannabis research data, clinical psychedelics is relatively young.
 As a result, it’s anyone’s guess when widespread regulatory approval will allow for mainstreaming by practitioners and patients.

 Revenue from psychedelics is a long way away

 Many cannabis companies are already highly profitable and have been for years.
 In contrast, psychedelics companies remain in the research phase, without much actual revenue for now.
 The market remains fairly speculative, but based on the potential market of people seeking to heal from depression, anxiety, PTSD, and addiction, it’s clear that psychedelic investment presents an enormous opportunity.